-When you’re traveling to a new city for your first assignment you might feel a little bit intimidated especially if it’s a city you have never been to before.
+When you’re on your way to a new city for your first travel nursing assignment, you might feel a little bit intimidated especially if it’s a city you have never been to before.
 Everything is so new that even going to the Laundromat could feel like an adventure.
 And while that in itself is good for the soul, a little guidance can keep a person sane.

 Luckily, there are numerous available apps in the market that can make the lives of travel nurses that much easier.

-Here are five apps that you simply can’t do without when you start your first travel assignment:
+Here are five apps that you simply can’t do without:

 Living in a new city all by yourself for a period of time can get scary.
 But today’s technology has made it easier for travel nurses to adjust to their new environment more quickly.
 With these apps and others like them to help you, there’s no reason why you can’t fully enjoy the travel experience with minimal fuss.